April is available for the following clinics/seminars/workshops

 General Care Issues: feeding, nutrition, care, grooming, braiding, handling foals.

 I help people reach where they want to go with their horses.
 I teach people how to train, not just ride.
-I don’t keep the ‘secrets’ to myself: I reveal everything I know, and love to see my students excel, take on new challenges, train horses and beat me in the show ring.
+I don’t keep the ‘secrets’ to myself: I reveal everything I know, and love to see my students excel, take on new challenges, train horses and sell them for higher prices, and beat me in the show ring.

 My goodness, fantastic info.
 Thank you again, Barbara

 Quit fighting with your horse.
 Learn to work quietly and softly, getting results you never knew you could accomplish.

 What and How I Teach – The ‘Common Thread’ of Riding